 (3) Subject to this Act, an auditor’s appointment under this section is continuous unless the Commissioner approves a subsequent change in the appointment.

 [Section 53 amended by No. 53 of 2004 s.
-43.]
+43; No. 14 of 2010 s.
+62.]

 54. Power to give directions for audit of business carried on at more than one place

-In the event of a finance broker carrying on business at more than one place the Commissioner may from time to time give such directions as the Commissioner thinks fit for separate audits of the trust accounts in respect of the business carried on at each place, or for the acceptance by the auditor of the certificates of some person or persons approved by the Commissioner with respect to the examination of the trust accounts kept at any branch office of the business.
+In the event of a finance broker carrying on business at more than one place the Commissioner may from time to time give such directions as the Commissioner thinks fit for separate audits under this Division of the trust accounts in respect of the business carried on at each place, or for the acceptance by the auditor of the certificates of some person or persons approved by the Commissioner with respect to the examination of the trust accounts kept at any branch office of the business.

 [Section 54 amended by No. 53 of 2004 s.
-44.]
+44; No. 14 of 2010 s.
+63.]

 55. Alteration of rights under this Division